InnMaluntsev/ramp-onboarding/out/steps/ramp-onboarding/step1.md

 ## What is RAMP?

-RAMP (Rapid Asset Movement Protocol) is Fireblocks' solution for bridging traditional finance and cryptocurrency.
+RAMP is Fireblocks' solution for bridging traditional finance and cryptocurrency.
 As payment companies increasingly join the crypto ecosystem, RAMP enables seamless conversion between fiat and digital assets for institutional clients.

 ## New RAMP Capabilities (September 2025)